 Following extensive trials, the first safe and effective COVID-19 vaccine has been approved in the UK and is now available to priority groups.

 Vaccinations are being delivered according to priority groups identified by the Joint Committee of Vaccination and Immunisation (JCVI).
 We are working together with our colleagues at Concord Medical Centre, Stoke Gifford and Bradley Stoke.
-We have already vaccinated a large number of our patients at clinics that have been held at Concord Medical Centre.
+We have already vaccinated a large number of our patients at clinics that have been held at both Coniston Medical Practice and Concord Medical Centre.
 Staff have been busy contacting eligible patients to book their appointments.

 We will be sending texts out to eligible patients with a link to book the appointment.
 This is a genuine message from the practice and will look similar to the message below.

 Please bear with as as we will call or text you to book you into one of our sessions.
 In short, we are looking to vaccinate you all as soon as possible.
 Please do not call to book an appointment as we are only receiving a limited number of vaccines.
 We hope to receive further vaccinations soon, and will be contacting eligible patients as soon as we are made aware.

 When it is the right time for you to receive your vaccination, you will receive an invitation to come forward.
 This may be via the phone, or through a letter either from us or the national booking system.